aionnetwork/aion-docs/aion-virtual-machine/intellij/remote-kernel.md

 ## Deploy

-Deploy your contract to the Testnet (Mastery).
+Deploy your contract to the Aion network.

 Run this command by right clicking anywhere on the contract and selecting **Aion Virtual Machine** > **Remote** > **Deploy**.
 You will be prompted to enter a [node URL](/aion-virtual-machine/intellij/configure#remote-kernel) and [deployer address](/aion-virtual-machine/intellij/configure#remote-kernel) if you haven't filled them in already.